zyx124/dictation/dictation.md

 canal 渠，管道

 107
 Open up your wallet, you expect to find one, tens twenties and maybe a hundle.
+THe last thing that you ever expect is a Tom, also known as a 2 dollar bill.
+Here is why.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIwNTI3ODAwXX0=
+eyJoaXN0b3J5IjpbLTEwMjEyNzQ5NTNdfQ==
 -->